-I received a cold call from a salesperson that sells payroll processing services and I thought her sales pitch had room for improvement so I thought I would outline how the call went to create a cold call script example of what not to do.
+I received a cold call from a salesperson who sells payroll processing services.
+I thought her sales pitch had room for improvement, so I outlined how the call went to create a cold call script example of what not to do.

 Here is what she said on the call.

-I will break down the cold call script example with a little commentary.
+I will break down the cold call script example with a bit of commentary.

 Hi Michael, this is [her name] from [company name].